 preloader

 A double-digit share of searches failing silently.
 Marketing spend driving traffic into unavailable products.
-No shared view of where the funnel was breaking — or why.
+No shared view of where conversions were being lost - or why.

 The problem